curateteaching/digitalpedagogy/keywords/queer.md

 These brief assignments ask students to keep and maintain a weekly "identity log" or "iLog," recording, detailing, and thinking about their own identities and identifications.
 These "iLogs" will function as a kind of identity workbook, an analytical and metacognitive journal, connecting students' observations and experiences to the texts, theories, and ideas of an Introduction to LGBT Studies class.
 Prompts include thinking about identities, sexuality, queer space, and popular culture, which are shared with the class via the class's Tumblr website.
 The overall course syllabus and reading list are included as well.

+JENTERY: For our rhet/comp audience, do you think a brief reference to the historical practice of writing portfolios warrants a mention here?
+Maybe Selfe's work?
+Or Ball's?

 [Queer Geek Theory: Classes](http://www.queergeektheory.org/teaching_main/classes/)
 * Alexis Lothian
 * Assistant Professor, Women's Studies/LGBTQ Studies, University of Maryland